-The softly rustic sitting room There are three bedrooms in the house (one en-suite) as well as a converted barn-annexe across the drive with a bedroom, shower, and sitting room with sofa bed.
+There are three bedrooms in the house (one en-suite) as well as a converted barn-annexe across the drive with a bedroom, shower, and sitting room with sofa bed.
 Bathrooms are stocked with generous bottles of Neal's Yard toiletries.

 Each room is furnished with an endearing selection of curios – cute, knitted Donna Wilson cushions bearing badgers and owls; old Enid Blyton books; an antique teddy and flat-woven rugs; Roberts radios; pretty linens and soft, plaid blankets.
 There are no curtains, so you'll go to bed gazing out at the lights of distant neighbours and wake up with the day.